jmonster/podhnologic/README.md

 # what?

-- a tool to convert your music collection from A to B
+- A tool to convert your music collection from A to B
-- written for and used by me to convert my FLAC library to ALAC + 256 AAC
+- Written for and used by me to convert my FLAC library to ALAC + 256 AAC

 # why?